richard-to/richard-to.github.io/programming/_posts/2014-04-07-wolfenstein-3d-ai-part-2.md

 title: "Wolfenstein 3D AI - Part 2: Helpful Links"
 ---

 One of the purposes of this project is to apply what I've learned on a project that has no clear solution and or outcome devised by a teacher.
-Sometimes I hear people complain that they never used anything they learned as a Computer Science student.
+Sometimes I hear people complain that they never use anything they learned as a Computer Science student.
 I don't think that's true.
 It's just a matter of creating opportunities where this knowledge becomes relevant and useful.
 While working on this project, I've had to go through a lot of resources to help solve various problems, so I thought I'd list them here.

 - Read Lowe’s SIFT paper multiple times with a focus “scale-space extrema detection” and “keypoint localization” sections
   - Ideally, I want to implement SIFT from the ground up